z.com vs Exante, Who's Better?

 The minimum deposit for Exante is $11700.

-Depending on your current situation, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both z.com and Exante are a good choice.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both z.com and Exante are a good option.

 z.com vs Exante - Regulation And Licencing In More Detail